 Featured Images by Tristan Kennedy

-“About 37,000 people currently call Yukon home – that’s a population roughly one-quarter of the size of Slough’s, living in an area the size of Spain”
+“About 37,000 people currently call Yukon home – that’s roughly one-quarter of the population of Slough, living in an area the size of Spain”

 From our 1,990m-high vantage point at the top of King’s Throne peak, the visible landscape is almost inconceivably vast.
 On one side, snow-capped peaks jostle for position, each ridge higher and more jagged than the last.
 Below us lies Kathleen Lake, and the cluster of tents we’ve climbed up from.
 Follow the road north from there and you can just about make out Haines Junction (population 613), but beyond that there’s… nothing.
 Just endless miles of virgin, boreal forest, stretching as far as the eye can see, broken only occasionally by a rocky ridgeline, a marshy clearing, or the glacial blue of a meltwater river.